DFE-Digital/bat-design-history/app/posts/teacher-success/2025-07-30-accessibility-testing-with-jaws.md

 ---
 title: Internal accessibility testing using JAWS and AXE
-description: We recently did some accessibility testing using the screen reader software JAWS and browser tool AXE and identified some issues.
+description: We recently did some accessibility testing using the screen reader software JAWS and browser tool AXE and identified some issues
 date: 2025-07-30
 tags:
   - accessibility